CUTheory/auralskills3/source/_posts/2013-08-22-for-monday.markdown

 Also, please bring a web-enabled device to class—such as a smartphone, tablet, or laptop—and your copy of Kazez, *Rhythm Reading*.

-I look forward to meeting all of you on Monday!
+I (Kris Shaffer) and the TAs look forward to meeting all of you soon!

 [syl]: {{ root_url }}/syllabus/